rahmed31/LibraryDatabase/README.md

 - A main driver with both simple and complex querying examples from the database.

 # Entity Relationship Diagram
 In order to build the database using MySQL Workbench, I have designed its structure using the following entity-relationship (ER) diagram.
-This allows us to model the behavior between each entity:
+This allows us to model the expected behavior between each entity:

 ![ER Diagram](lib/ER-Diagram.png?raw=true "ER Diagram")